sunnyvalechha/Terraform/README.md

         content = "Pet loved by all"
     }

-* In above version feild we can mention the version required or not required
+* In the above version field we can mention the version required or not required

       version = "! = 2.0.0"  # do not use this version.
-      version = "< 1.4.0"    # use version lesser than this version.
+      version = "< 1.4.0"    # use a version less than this version.
       version = "> 1.4.0"    # use version greater than this version.
       version = "> 1.2.0, < 2.0.0, !
 1.4.0" # greater, lesser, not required.
-      version = "~> 1.2"
+      version = "~> 1.2"      # Any stable version greater than 1.2.*.
+So here "*" will be modified

+Note: When using the "~>" sign, ensure that you specify the minor version; otherwise, it will upgrade to the major version, as shown above.
+For example, 1.2.
+"2" is the major version, and 1.2.11.
+"11" is the minor version.
+We always wanted it to automatically use the latest minor version, not the major version.